-Dr. Linda Russo, a pediatric cardiologist at the Heart Institute at Children’s Hospital of Pittsburgh of UPMC talks about the prevalence of heart disorders in the Down syndrome patient.
+Dr. Linda Russo, a pediatric cardiologist at the Heart Institute at UPMC Children’s Hospital of Pittsburgh talks about the prevalence of heart disorders in the Down syndrome patient.
 Some are minor while others are more severe.

 Dr. Vellody: Hello everyone.
 Welcome back for our next Down Syndrome Center of Western Pennsylvania podcast.
 Today, we are going to begin a two part podcast on cardiac issues in Down syndrome.
 My guest today is Dr. Linda Russo who is a pediatric cardiologist here at Children’s Hospital of Pittsburgh.
 Dr. Russo, thanks for joining us today.
 Could you please share with us a little of your training background?
 Could you also share a little of your personal story of why you decided to become a pediatric cardiologist?